limosa-io/laravel-scim-server/README.md

 # TODO

-* Support for PATCH and PUT requests
 * Better support for Create requests
 * Filtering with arrays of complex attributes
+* emit events for all SCIM actions, with resulting laravel models
 * Deal with the limitations of SCIM, including
 	* Error handling.
 Very limited.
 What if two fields are wrong?
 	* Yet another schema.
 Please user JSON Schema.
+	* ServiceDefinition is very, very limited
 	* Instead of /ResourceObjects and /Schemas, a raml/openapi definition would perhaps be better